Joni Ernst Jumps To The Front Of The Line For The Vaccine

-Category: World Politics Hits: 1Iowa's woeful senator questioned the number of deaths from COVID-19 and repeated a conspiracy theory from QAnon.
+Category: World Politics Hits: 5Iowa's woeful senator questioned the number of deaths from COVID-19 and repeated a conspiracy theory from QAnon.
 9/2/2020 Iowa re-elected this half-wit again last month, god only knows why.
 Source: We Are Iowa Less than a week from when the first Americans began receiving the Pfizer vaccine for coronavirus, Sen. Joni Ernst (R-Iowa) got her first of two doses at the capitol.
 She posted about the incident on social media on Sunday, saying the Office of the Attending Physician recommended she get vaccinated.
 "I encourage all Iowans and Americans to do the same when their time comes," wrote Ernst.
 "Thanks to Operation Warp Speed and the tireless work of Americans across the country, we are one step closer to defeating this virus."
 Ernst was criticized earlier this year for her comments regarding health care workers and the virus, implying they were inflating coronavirus totals.
 She privately apologized to the Iowa Medical Society.
 So far this year, COVID-19 has killed more than 3,500 Iowans and infected 1.3 million residents.
 How it started: How it’s going: pic.twitter.com/9yFXKyYNuR — Sawyer Hackett (@SawyerHackett) December 21, 2020

 Read more https://crooksandliars.com/2020/12/joni-ernst-jumps-front-line-vaccine